UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/1_who_where_what.md

 tail FILENAME | wc -l
 ```
 *Etherpad question*<br>
 Write on the etherpad.
-Which one of the following commands would help you capture the last lines on a file?
+Which one of the following commands would help you capture the last lines on a file?<br>
 a. ls<br>
 b. cat<br>
 c. wc<br>